-Principle of the test: The test kit contains microtiter strips each with 8 break-off reagent wells coated with EBV-CA. In the first reaction step, diluted patient samples are incubated in the wells.
+Principles of the test: The test kit contains microtiter strips each with 8 break-off reagent wells coated with EBV-EA-D. In the first reaction step, diluted patient samples are incubated in the wells.
 In the case of positive samples, specific IgM antibodies (also IgA and IgG) will bind to the antigens.
-To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled anti-human IgM (enzyme conjugate) catalysing a colour reaction.
+To detect the bound antibodies, a second incubation is carried out using an enzyme-labelled anti-human IgM (enzyme conjugate), which is capable of promoting a colour reaction.